-It follows that in the spring warming regime, the mean hitting time scales like \(\sqrt{\tau}\) (rather than linearly in \(\tau\) as in the winter temperatures regime) and the variance shrinks at rate \(\tau^{-1/2}\) (rather than growing at \(\tau\) as in the winter temperatures regime).
+We make two observations about this asymptotic approximation.
+First, we have written the cumulative sum as beginning on a known day \(i = 1\).
+However, the approximation does not actually depend on the day the accumulation begins.
+This is because when \(\tau\) is sufficiently large, the first finite number of terms of the cumulative sum are negligible by comparison.
+For example, for any start day \(a > 1\), incorrectly starting at day \(i = 1\) yields error

+Second, we have described accumulation as occurring entirely within one of two regimes.
+In practice, accumulation may begin near the end of the winter regime (\(\beta = 0 \)) and continue into the spring regime (\(\beta > 0\)).
+In such cases, the event time will behave as occurring in the spring regime when \(\tau\) is large as long as a nontrivial amount of warming happens under the spring regime (i.e., the percent of time in the spring regime does not go to 0 as \(\tau\) goes to infinity).
+This is because the quadratic accumulation in the spring regime dominates the contribution from the winter regime.
+Moreover, the linearization argument used to compute the variance shows that the asymptotic variance depends only on the accumulation that occurs near the event time.
+That is, the variance only depends on the regime active when the event occurs.